veeso/ATtila/README.md

 ### Virtual Device ⌨

 Since version 1.1.0, it is possible to use a virtual serial device, instead of a real one.
-This has been introduced for tests purpose, but can actually used in cases where you need to emulate a serial device and you want to keep using ATtila.
+This has been introduced for test purposes, but can actually be used in case you need to emulate a serial device and you want to keep using ATtila.
-In this case, in the ATRE, instead of using configure_communicator use:
+In this case, in the ATRE, instead of using `configure_communicator` use:

 ```py
 def configure_virtual_communicator(self, serial_port, baud_rate, timeout = None, line_break = "\r\n", read_callback = None, write_callback = None, in_waiting_callback = None)
 ```

-The virtual communicator, in addition to the standard one, requires a read, a write and an in waiting callback.
+The virtual communicator, in addition to the standard one, requires a `read`, a `write` and an `in_waiting` callback.
 These callbacks must replace the I/O operations of the serial device, with something else (e.g. a socket with an HTTP request)

-## ATScripts
+## ATScripts 💻

 ATtila uses its own syntax to communicate with the serial device, which is called **ATScript** (ATS).
-The basic syntax for it is:
+The basic syntax for it, is:

 ```txt
 COMMAND;;RESPONSE_EXPR;;DELAY;;TIMEOUT;;["COLLECTABLE1",...];;DOPPELGANGER;;DOPPELGANGER_RESPONSE